1987–88 Quebec Nordiques season

-The 1987–88 Quebec Nordiques season was the Nordiques ninth season in the National Hockey League.
+The 1987–88 Quebec Nordiques season was the Nordiques ninth season in the National Hockey League (NHL).

 Offseason

-Quebec made a huge trade during the 1987 NHL Entry Draft, as the Nordiques traded away Dale Hunter and Clint Malarchuk to the Washington Capitals for Gaetan Duchesne, Alan Haworth, and the Capitals first round draft pick in the 1987 NHL Entry Draft, in which the Nordiques selected Joe Sakic.
+Quebec made a huge trade during the 1987 NHL entry draft, as the Nordiques traded away Dale Hunter and Clint Malarchuk to the Washington Capitals for Gaetan Duchesne, Alan Haworth, and the Capitals first round draft pick in the 1987 NHL Entry Draft, in which the Nordiques selected Joe Sakic.
 Haworth had an injury plagued season in 1986–87, appearing in only 50 games, however, he scored 25 goals and 41 points.
 In 1985–86, Haworth had a career high 34 goals and 73 points for the Capitals.
 Duchesne had a career high 52 points with Washington in 1986–87, as he scored 17 goals and had 35 assists.
-Joe Sakic was the Nordiques second selection in the 1987 NHL Entry Draft, as he scored 60 goals and 133 points in 72 games with the Swift Current Broncos of the Western Hockey League (WHL), as Quebec selected Bryan Fogarty with their first pick.
+Joe Sakic was the Nordiques second selection in the 1987 NHL entry draft, as he scored 60 goals and 133 points in 72 games with the Swift Current Broncos of the Western Hockey League (WHL), as Quebec selected Bryan Fogarty with their first pick.
 Fogarty had 70 points in 56 games with the Kingston Canadians of the Ontario Hockey League (OHL).

 Head coach Michel Bergeron left the Nordiques to take the head coaching job with the New York Rangers.
-As compensation, the Nordiques received the New York Rangers first round pick in the 1988 NHL Entry Draft.
+As compensation, the Nordiques received the New York Rangers first round pick in the 1988 NHL entry draft.
 Quebec hired former Nordiques player Andre Savard to replace Bergeron.
 Savard ended his twelve-year playing career by playing his last two seasons with Quebec from 1983 to 1985.
 He had been the head coach of the Fredericton Express of the AHL.

 Late in the pre-season, the Nordiques made a trade with the New York Rangers, when Quebec sent David Shaw and John Ogrodnick to the Rangers for Terry Carkner and Jeff Jackson.
 Carkner had a solid rookie season with New York in 1986–87, scoring two goals and 15 points in 52 games with the Rangers, while Jackson split the season between the Toronto Maple Leafs and the Rangers, scoring 13 goals and 21 points in 64 games between the two teams.